-I would like to remark that I do not argue or deny the validity of this great experiment in its technical aspects.
+I would like to remark that I do not argue or deny the validity of this grand experiment in its technical aspects.
 Its premises and physical interpretations are another matter, however.

-In this page, there is the description of the physical experiment as a whole; i.e., premises, suppositions and conclusions.
-On the one hand, I discuss suppositions of rest and relative movement with respect to a luminiferous aether.
-On the other, I mention the orthodox interpretation of one of the biggest experiments in Modern Physics, as well as the alternative offered by Global Physics.
+On this page, there is the description of the physical experiment as a whole; i.e., premises, suppositions, and conclusions.
+On the one hand, I discuss suppositions of rest and relative movement concerning a luminiferous aether.
+On the other, I mention the orthodox interpretation of one of the core experiments in Modern Physics, as well as the alternative offered by Global Physics.

 This experiment is crucial –together with the predictions of General Relativity–, as it is the main support of Einstein’s Theory of Relativity.